-We will issue a Royal 200 certificate to anyone completing a Royal journey and registering it with us (*there will be a nominal fee for each certificate).
-There is no charge for registering a journey.
-It would be wonderful if we managed to reach the magical number of 200.
-It’s a lofty goal but let’s see how we get on – here’s hoping!
+We issued a Royal 200 certificate to anyone completing a Royal journey and registering it with us (*there was a nominal fee for each certificate).
+There was no charge for registering a journey and although the survey is finished you can still register your journey.
+We will still provide you with a cert should you want a souvenir of the journey.

 Please send your details to us